Sortition: Modern application

-Sortition is most commonly used to form citizens' assemblies.
-As an example, Vancouver council initiated a citizens' assembly that met in 2014–15 in order to assist in city planning.
+Sortition is most commonly used to form deliberative mini-publics like citizens' assemblies (or the smaller citizen juries).
+The OECD has counted almost 600 examples of citizens' assemblies with members selected by lottery for public decision making.

 Sortition is commonly used in selecting juries in Anglo-Saxon legal systems and in small groups (e.g., picking a school class monitor by drawing straws).
 In public decision-making, individuals are often determined by allotment if other forms of selection such as election fail to achieve a result.
 Examples include certain hung elections and certain votes in the UK Parliament.
 Some contemporary thinkers like David Van Reybrouck have advocated a greater use of selection by lot in today's political systems.

-Sortition is also used in military conscription, as one method of awarding US green cards, and in placing students into some schools.
+Sortition is also used in military conscription, as one method of awarding US green cards, and in placing students into some schools, university classes, and university residences.

-Non-governmental organizations
+Within organizations

 Sortition also has potential for helping large associations to govern themselves democratically without the use of elections.
-Co-ops, employee-owned businesses, housing associations, Internet platforms, student governments, and countless other large membership organizations whose members generally do not know many other members yet seek to run their organization democratically often find elections problematic.
-The essential leadership decisions are made by the nomination process, often generating a self-perpetuating board whose nominating committee selects their own successors.
-Randomly selecting a representative sample of members to constitute a nominating panel is one procedure that has been proposed to keep fundamental control in the hands of ordinary members and avoid internal board corruption.
-For example, The Samaritan Ministries Health Plan sometimes uses a panel of 13 randomly selected members to resolve disputes, which sometimes leads to policy changes.
-Also, Democracy In Practice, an international organization dedicated to democratic innovation, experimentation and capacity-building, has implemented sortition in schools in Bolivia, replacing student government elections with lotteries.
-Lastly, in 2013 the New Zealand Health Research council began awarding funding at random to applicants considered equally qualified.
+Co-ops, employee-owned businesses, housing associations, Internet platforms, student governments, and other large membership organizations whose members generally do not know many other members yet seek to run their organization democratically often find elections problematic.
+Examples include the Samaritan Ministries Health Plan using a panel of 13 randomly selected members to resolve select disputes and the New Zealand Health Research council awarding funding at random to applicants considered equally qualified.